Touki Toussaint: Chicago White Sox

 On June 20, 2023, Toussaint was claimed off waivers by the Chicago White Sox.
 In 19 games (15 starts), he logged a 4–6 record and 4.97 ERA with 83 strikeouts across 83 1/3 innings pitched.

 Toussaint was designated for assignment by Chicago on March 24, 2024, He cleared waivers and was sent outright to the Triple–A Charlotte Knights two days later.
 In 17 games (8 starts) for Charlotte, he logged a 5.15 ERA with 49 strikeouts across 50 2/3 innings pitched.
 On July 29, the White Sox selected Toussaint's contract, adding him to their active roster.
 In 11 outings for Chicago, he struggled to a 7.43 ERA with 26 strikeouts over 23 innings.
 Toussaint was designated for assignment by the White Sox on September 3.
 He cleared waivers and was sent outright to Charlotte on September 5.
 Toussaint elected free agency on September 30.

 Los Angeles Angels (second stint)

 On March 11, 2025, Toussaint signed with the Algodoneros de Unión Laguna of the Mexican League.
 However prior to the start of the season on March 21, Toussaint signed a minor league contract with the Los Angeles Angels, and was assigned to the Triple-A Salt Lake Bees to begin the year.
 On May 3, the Angels selected Toussaint's contract, adding him to their active roster.
 He made one appearance for Los Angeles before being designated for assignment on May 6.
 Toussaint cleared waivers and was sent outright to Salt Lake the next day.
 In 24 appearances for the Bees, he logged a 3–3 record and 7.34 ERA with 72 strikeouts and two saves across 68 2/3 innings pitched.
 Toussaint was released by the Angels organization on August 2.
+In November 2025, he pitched for the Hermosillo Naranjeros of the Mexican Pacific League.

+Algodoneros de Unión Laguna

+On March 5, 2026, Toussaint signed with the Algodoneros de Unión Laguna of the Mexican League.
+In 19 games (18 starts) he threw 76 innings going 5-4 with a 6.16 ERA and 65 strikeouts.

+Shenzhen Bluesox

+On August 12, 2026, Toussaint signed with the Shenzhen Bluesox of Chinese Professional Baseball.